c-dilks/scalers15t/README.md

   - builds `sums.root` which sums the counts in `counts.root` for each run
   - also recognizes the spin pattern which is used; see the script comments for the variable `subpattern` for further details
-  - details about the pattern recognition are written out to `pattern_log`
+  - details about the pattern recognition are written out to `pattern_log.txt`

 - `nbx_check.C`
   - compares total number of bunch crossings divided by clock frequency to